To detect excessive exposure to mercury

 - difficulty walking

 Testing may also be performed when a patient is known to have been exposed to mercury, in order to help evaluate the extent of the exposure.
-Mercury measurements may be requested regularly as a monitoring tool for those patients who work in industries that utilise mercury and may be requested, along with lead and/or other heavy metals, for individuals who work with a variety of potentially hazardous materials.
+Mercury levels may be evaluated regularly as a monitoring tool for those individuals who work in industries that utilise mercury and may be requested, along with lead and/or other heavy metals, for individuals who work with a variety of potentially hazardous materials.

 What does the test result mean?